MockingbirdME/game_md/magic/arcane_powers.md

     * null magic zone (3+) - target 1m hex becomes a null magic zone for X rounds, spells cast in this zone have one penalty die added to their skill check + 1 per additional success spent, max(X).
 Cantrips can not be cast in this zone.
     * counter spell (3+) - target spell fizzles if it has less than X, plus one per additional success, successes in it or target character who has gathered energy looses X, plus one per additional success, successes from their gathered energy pool.
 * Throw Spell - spell/effect, free for all mages, all mages
-    * (1) - the spell has it's range increased to close.
+    * (1) - the spell has it's range increased to short.
 * Time Lapse - touch, temporal, all mages
     * (+) - speed up or slow down a multi round action or event by adding or subtracting one round or minute to the number needed to complete the action or event.
 The caster may not spend more than X successes on this power.
 This power can not be used to reduce the amount of time needed below one round or minute.
     * (+) - speed up or slow down an action or event that requires multiple successes by increasing or decreasing the number of successes needed to complete the action or event.
 The caster may not spend more than X successes on this power.
 This power can not be used to reduce the number of successes needed below 5.